 Who Wants to Live Forever?: Harry has brought this up, being vaguely and horribly aware that he's going to outlive all his human friends.

-Coulson points out that he's already done so many amazing things and he's still got forty or so years to go.
+Coulson points out - when offered the Infinity Formula - that he's already done so many amazing things and he's still got forty or so years to go.
 One life, as he says, is enough.

 Wild Card: Strange seems to be a mixture of The Chessmaster and The Unfettered in that, as Fury accurately notes and Strange doesn't actually deny, he's definitely playing his own game.
 Unfortunately, he hasn't appeared much as of yet, so what his intentions and aims are, other than broadly good, no one knows.